google/trillian/README.md

 If you are with the Go program, then you know what to do.

+### Rebuilding mocks/protobuffers

+If you need to re-generate the mock or protobuffer files (this isn't required unless you're changing the code), run the following command:

+    % go generate -x ./...

+You'll need to have the `mockgen` tool from github.com/golang/mock/gomock installed, as well as `protoc` and the Go protoc extension (see documentation linked from the [protobuf site](https://github.com/google/protobuf).)

 ## Test

 To run the tests, you need to have an instance of MySQL running, and